 Nothing puts a damper on finishing your project like hitting a storage or transfer ceiling.
-One minute you think you’re about to deliver final files to your client, and the next you’re staring at a warning message that your files are too large for your cloud storage or file transfer limit.
+One minute you think you’re about to deliver final files to your client, and the next you’re staring at a warning message that your files are too large for your chosen cloud storage platform or file transfer limit.
 Ouch.
 Cancel your plans – you’re gonna need a workaround.
 Fortunately, there’s a better way.

 Sending large files by cloud has changed dramatically in recent years.
 Increasingly we’re able to wave goodbye to expensive and IT intensive back-office transfer tools and logistically intense hard-drive shipping.
 (No more biting your nails tracking your courier, hoping your hard drive made it to its destination in one piece).
 Cloud transfer allows for all-important back-ups, cloud to cloud delivery and increases accessibility, all while freeing up precious time.

 When it comes to finding the right cloud platform for your large video file transfers, the good news is that you have a wealth of options.
 The slightly-less good news is that almost all of them have hard file size limits that can wreak havoc when you’re on a deadline.
-With video file sizes steadily climbing with the growing use of 4k and even 8k resolutions, that’s a huge problem for filmmakers.
+With video file size s steadily climbing with the growing use of 4k and even 8k resolutions, that’s a huge problem for filmmakers.

 So, what’s a busy filmmaker to do?
 The first step is knowing what’s out there, what the limits are, and how to side-step them wherever possible.